Java8 UnaryOperator interface Examples tutorials

 cloudhadoop

-Primitive Unary Operators in java8
+Primitive Unary Operators in Java 8

-There are three primitive unary operators for Integer, Long and Double, defined in the java.util.function package.
+Java 8 introduces primitive unary operators for Integer, Long, and Double, defined in the java.util.function package.
+All these contain only a single abstract method.

 These can be assigned with lambda expressions, passed as arguments, method references.